wundergraph/wundergraph/README.md

 ## Getting started

-The fastest way to get started with WunderGraph is to open a Gitpod:
+The fastest way to get started with WunderGraph is to open a Gitpod.
+After bootstrapping the [examples/simple](examples/simple) is started.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/wundergraph/wundergraph)